adamsilver/adamsilver.io-jekyll/_posts/2014-07-11-javascript-namespacing.md

 Namespaces help you organise a codebase, so that others can easily find their way around it.
 In Javascript, they also minimise the number of [global variables](http://www.yuiblog.com/blog/2006/06/01/global-domination/).

 Javascript doesn't (at the time of writing) have a dedicated way to namespace components.
-But we can imitate them using object literals.
+But we can do it using object literals.

-To show how we can do this I'll create an example application.
-The application will represent a zoo.
-This zoo will have a couple of animals and details about the Zoo itself.
+I'll show you how to do namespace your components with an example application.
+The application represents a zoo.
+The zoo has a couple of animals plus some additional information.

-The zoo's directory structure is below:
+This is the directory structure for the zoo:

 	zoo/
 	  zoo.js
       zoo.information.js
       animals/
         zoo.animals.js
         zoo.animals.Penguin.js
         zoo.animals.Tiger.js

 The root namespace resides inside `zoo.js`.